 Sometimes, a weapon disappearing into history is a good thing — and we don’t say that because of any .380 vs. 9mm nonsense, either.

 The Sigma series was Smith & Wesson’s first foray into polymer-framed pistols.
-These striker-fired models were a huge departure for the company, whose history was steeped in cartridge revolvers and metal framed hammer fired pistols.
+These striker-fired models were a huge departure for the company, whose history was steeped in cartridge revolvers and metal-framed hammer-fired pistols.

+Introduced in 1994, they were initially chambered in 9mm and .40 S&W. The were designed for simplicity and economy and were in fact extremely similar to Glock’s pistols.
+They were so close in fact that Glock took them to court.
+However, after a number of lawsuits and cash settlements, Smith & Wesson somehow prevailed.
 Keep in mind that a lot was happening in 1994.
 The Federal Assault Weapon Ban limited magazine size to ten rounds or less for civilians, but at the same time Concealed Carry Reform was on the rise in many states.
 With the limitation on capacity and the demand for smaller pistols, more companies started making small pistols in larger calibers as well as concealable “pocket autos.”

 In 1995 S&W introduced their small concealed-carry style Sigma variant.
 The SW380, chambered in .380 ACP, held six rounds and was fitted with very rudimentary “guttersnipe” sights.
 It had a single-stack magazine and a large thumb cut-out in the base of the frame, to supposedly make magazine removal easier.

+Based on the lines of the Sigma, this was actually the only model we ever liked at first sight.
+Despite being diehard S&W collectors, it was the only one we ever bought.
+We even remarked how it looked like a “Tiny Glock” and hoped they would make one someday.
+That is where the similarity ends.
 The SW380 is a straight blowback pistol with a slide made of a zinc alloy known as Zamak.
 Many of us see this alloy as junk, but it’s probably enough for a small-caliber pistol.
 Disassembly involves removing a roll pin in the slide.
 MSRP was around $300, with street prices of $220 to $250.
 It was plain to see to whom S&W was marketing these pistols: the reluctant gun owner who wanted something inexpensive and would only fire an occasional magazine or two over the years.
 S&W admitted the service life was about 2500 rounds.

 You may be wondering why we would look at such a firearm like this, but the reason is simple.
 Numerous law enforcement officers and shooters who trusted the Smith & Wesson name for years bought these pistols based on the name.
 The sights were reminiscent of those found on the custom ASP and Devel pistols of only a few decades previous.
 People simply thought they were buying quality.
 But its numerous issues and poor sales led it to being dropped from production in 1996.